 Fernando Christian Iaione

 Christian has published several articles in the field of public and administrative law and, in particular, land use, public goods and the commons, public services and public contracts, urban law and local government.
 He has authored two books on In house publicly-owned companies.
-Contribution to the principle of self-organizatin and self-production of local governments (Jovene, 2007 – 2012, II ed.) and The regulation of urban mobility (Jovene, 2008) and has co-authored Italy of the Commons (Carocci, 2012) and The Age of Sharing (Carocci, 2015), The Co-City (Jovene, 2018), Housing for all (Mulino, 2019).
-Iaione’s current research focus is on the governance of the commons, in particular urban commons and knowledge commons, sharing economy, collaborative economy, social innovation, social housing, innovation procurement, AI and public law, public-commons and public-private-commons partnerships.
+Contribution to the principle of self-organization and self-production of local governments (Jovene, 2007 – 2012, II ed.) and The regulation of urban mobility (Jovene, 2008) and has co-authored Italy of the Commons (Carocci, 2012), The Age of Sharing (Carocci, 2015), The Co-City (Jovene, 2018), Housing for all (Mulino, 2019), The Law of Urban Communities (Franco Angeli, 2020), Co-Cities.
+Innovative Transitions Towards Toward Just and Self-Sustaining Communities (MIT Press, 2022).
+Iaione’s current research focus is on open science, citizen science, city science, sustainable finance, tech and climate justice, in particular knowledge commons, innovation procurement, green emerging technologies, public-private-commons partnerships.